-Summersett’s connection to the franchise predates her casting.
-She identified Breath of the Wild as a personal favorite, while describing The Legend of Zelda: Ocarina of Time as foundational to her understanding of the series.
-She also highlighted the original The Legend of Zelda and The Legend of Zelda: Twilight Princess among her top entries.
+Summersett played Zelda games before she voiced Zelda.
+She calls Breath of the Wild her personal favorite and The Legend of Zelda: Ocarina of Time foundational to her understanding of the series.
+She also lists the original The Legend of Zelda and The Legend of Zelda: Twilight Princess among her top entries.

-Her appreciation for Twilight Princess extends beyond gameplay.
-While preparing for her role in Breath of the Wild, she studied earlier depictions of Hylian script in the franchise’s companion book Hyrule Historia.
-She eventually learned to write in the Twilight Princess version of the fictional alphabet and now uses it when signing autographs at conventions.
+She went deep on Twilight Princess.
+While preparing for Breath of the Wild, she studied Hylian script in the companion book Hyrule Historia.
+She learned to write in the Twilight Princess version of the alphabet and now uses it when signing autographs.

-Summersett’s perspective reflects both her professional involvement and her long-standing fandom.
-With nearly ten years in the role, she has helped define Zelda for a new generation of players, even as the franchise continues to evolve.
+Summersett's perspective comes from both sides: professional involvement and longtime fandom.
+She's spent nearly a decade voicing Zelda for a new generation of players, even as the series continues to shift.

 Make sure to check out our articles on gaming gadgets: